corpbob/OpenShiftHowToGuides/setup_local_storage_on_openshift.md

 # How to Setup Local Storage on OpenShift Cluster
 ## Assumptions
+- This is just a POC and not for production use.
 - You have an openshift cluster with N nodes.
 - You can create loop back devices